BZWayne/mobile_robot_rt/robot_simulation/README.md

 Results
 ----------------------
-My solution of the task is represented in my YouTube channel: https://youtu.be/UXKGQzI_MYQ
+My solution of the task is visually represented in my YouTube channel: https://youtu.be/UXKGQzI_MYQ

 Below, there is an explanation of how to run a code, problem and solution descriptions.